Carina-P/Love-Pilates/README.md

 ### How the features were grouped
 - **Header**: Title and navigation
-- **Home**: Photos and citates and short what Pilates is.
+- **Home**: Photos and quotes and short what Pilates is.
 Problably a button for signing up and another to link for classes
 - **Sign Up**: Sign up for membership
 - **Classes**: Which classes are offered, when they are offered, link to digital class and information about what you need to take part (e.g space, mat, rubber band)
 - **About**: About the studio and about the instructors